Carolyn Hax: Career

-Hax majored in history and literature in college with the goal of becoming a lawyer, but after working as a paralegal, she decided her skills translated to becoming an editor, and she landed a job in journalism with Army Times, the media outlet for the armed forces. where she was associate editor and news editor.
+Hax majored in history and literature in college with the goal of becoming a lawyer, but after working as a paralegal, she decided that her skills translated into becoming an editor, and she landed a job with Army Times, the media outlet for the armed forces. where she was associate editor and news editor.
 After a two-year stint at Army Times, she landed at The Washington Posts Style section.

-In 1997, at the age of 30, Hax began writing an advice column for The Washington Post titled Tell Me About It, which developed a following of Gen-Xers.
-Hax said she fell into column writing almost accidentally; while casually talking to her superior about an advice columnist who neither of them liked, Hax blurted out, "What you really need is a snotty 30-year-old writing the column."
+In 1997, at the age of 30, Hax began writing an advice column for The Washington Post titled Tell Me About It, whose audience aged along with Hax.
+Hax said she fell into column writing almost accidentally: While casually talking to her superior about an advice columnist whom neither of them liked, Hax blurted out, "What you really need is a snotty 30-year-old writing the column."
 The column, later renamed Carolyn Hax, is published daily and syndicated by The Washington Post to 118 newspapers around the US, including The Sacramento Bee, Detroit Free Press, and The Dallas Morning News.
 It features single-panel cartoons by Hax's ex-husband, Nick Galifianakis.
 Tell Me About It originally provided advice targeted at readers under 30, but has since evolved to have a broadened message and audience.

 In 2001, Hax published her first book, Tell Me About It: Lying, Sulking, and Getting Fat and 56 Other Things Not to Do While Looking for Love.

 Hax's essay "Peace and Carrots" was included in the 2006 anthology Mommy Wars: Stay-at-Home and Career Moms Face Off on Their Choices, Their Lives, Their Families.

 Hax also hosts a weekly Friday web chat, Carolyn Hax Live, at The Washington Posts website.

 Personal life

 Hax married her first husband, cartoonist Nick Galifianakis, in 1994.
 Hax divorced Galifianakis in June 2002.
-She was pregnant with twins by the man who would become her second husband at the time of her divorce, and had been separated from Galifianakis at the time she got pregnant.
+At the time of her divorce, she was pregnant with twins by the man who would become her second husband, and she had been separated from Galifianakis at the time she got pregnant.
 Despite this, some of her readers were critical.

 Hax and Galifianakis continued to collaborate on the advice column (with him continuing to provide the cartoon), despite the divorce.
 Galifianakis has publicly commented on their eight-year relationship as well, saying, "We were a great couple that could maybe be greater apart.
 The point of the column is not to keep people together; it's for people to be happy.
 And sometimes being happy means making that kind of adjustment, where maybe you're not together."

 Hax married her second husband, a childhood friend, Ken Ackerman, in November 2002, and they are parents of twin boys and another son.
 Hax and Ackerman reside in Massachusetts.